Skip to content

 git pkgs stats # overview of your dependency history

-git pkgs blame # who added each dependency
+git pkgs blame # who added each dependency (also: praise)

 git pkgs history # all dependency changes over time